arkadiahn/LEVEL3-projects/README.md

 Visualize the Results: Create charts and graphs to visualize your findings.

 Write a Final Report: Summarize your findings in a report.
 This report should not just present the numbers, but also offer a nuanced analysis of the model's performance in your chosen domain.

+## 3. Add Hints and Constraints
+Required Tools:

+Python 3.8+

+Hugging Face transformers, datasets, and evaluate libraries.

+deepeval for custom metrics.

+Recommended Resources:

+Papers:

+"On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?" by Bender et al.

+The latest papers from the "DEITY" group.

+Articles:

+"The Ultimate Guide to LLM Evaluation" by Confident AI.

+Tools:

+The Hugging Face Hub for sharing models and datasets.

+Weights & Biases for experiment tracking and visualization.

+Pitfalls to Avoid:

+Don't chase a single number: The goal is not to achieve a 99% on some metric, but to understand the model's behavior.

+Don't forget the "why": Always ask why the model is failing in a certain way.

+Don't underestimate the difficulty of annotation: Creating a good "golden" dataset is hard.
+Start small and iterate.

+## 4. Build Your Own Solution
+As the instructor, I will build a complete reference solution for this track.
+This solution will be shared in a private repository and will serve as a "safety net" if students get stuck.
+It will cover all four weeks and meet all the requirements I've laid out here.
+This ensures the project is feasible and provides a working example for reference.

+This curriculum is designed to be challenging but achievable.
+It will push your master's students to think critically about the AI models they build and use, and it will equip them with a set of practical skills that are in high demand in the industry.
+I am confident that the students who complete this track will be well-prepared for the real-world challenges of building and deploying responsible and effective AI systems.

 ![logo](./level3.png)